How to Cross List Your Courses With Women's and Gender Studies

 The Women's & Gender Studies secretary contacts the secretaries & schedulers from other departments requesting information about courses being taught in Women's & Gender Studies.
 Since department secretaries & schedulers are not always privy to information about which courses are Women's & Gender Studies electives, it is best for you to respond to our request.

-If you would like to access the current guidelines for graduate study, please see the Graduate Handbook.
+If you would like to access the current guidelines for both the Applied Track and Thesis Track, please see the Graduate Handbook in our up to date Google Drive.
 If you have any difficulty connecting to any of this information, please contact Wendy Hoofnagle.